Seahawks injury report: Duane Brown leaves loss vs. Saints with arm injury; Ziggy Ansah ‘feels good’

 Carroll 1-4 on interference challenges

-Seattle’s win last week at Pittsburgh turned when Carroll threw the challenge flag on a non-call of interference against Tyler Lockett.
+Seattle’s victory last week at Pittsburgh turned when Carroll threw the challenge flag on a non-call of interference against Tyler Lockett.

-Carroll got the win and Seattle a first down that resulted a few plays later in a touchdown that gave the Seahawks the winning points in a 28-26 victory.
+Carroll got the decision and Seattle a first down that resulted a few plays later in a touchdown that gave the Seahawks the winning points in a 28-26 victory.

 Carroll was hoping that maybe lightning would strike again when he threw the flag in the fourth quarter Sunday following an incomplete pass on fourth-and-one.
 The play snapped at Seattle’s own 28 and Carroll said later that Russell Wilson changed the play from a run to a pass when he saw the Saints lined up in an aggressive pass coverage — defenders at the line in man coverage.

 Wilson’s pass, though, flew over Malik Turner’s head.
-The Seahawks felt Lockett may also have been held on the play.
+The Seahawks felt Lockett might also have been held on the play.

 But that aspect of the play could not be challenged — only whether Turner had been interfered with.

-Carroll said he knew it was a long shot.
-But with just 9 minutes, 47 seconds left and Seattle down 27-14, there wasn’t a lot to lose.
+Carroll said he knew it was a long shot, but with just 9 minutes, 47 seconds left and Seattle down 27-14, there wasn’t a lot to lose.

 “We thought we saw a little hook in there on the route that might warrant them seeing something,’’ Carroll said.
 “Taking a shot.’’